Explains what antidepressants are, how they work, possible side effects and information about withdrawal.

 Peer support allows you to make connections with people who have similar or shared experiences to yours.
 If you’d like to try peer support, you could:

-"[What helps me is] running, healthy diet and Pilates.
-I also have friends and a support group that I trust."
+What helps me is running, healthy diet and Pilates.
+I also have friends and a support group that I trust.

 This information was published in September 2020.
-We will revise it in 2023.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.